-Pre-requisites for Director candidates vary by position, but all need to be a current OREA member in good standing and have been a member for 3 of the previous 5 years.
-As of 2020, all directors must also complete OREA Leadership 100 and 200 courses by the end of the first year of their term.
-Candidates for Provincial Director positions must be a member of a member board within the area the candidate wishes to be elected.
-Candidates for Director-at-Large positions who haven’t already served on the OREA board must have been either on an OREA committee for at least three years or president or vice-president of a Member Board in the five years immediately preceding running for election.
+Pre-requisites for Director candidates vary by position, but all need to be a current OREA member in good standing, have completed Leadership 100, and have been a member for 3 of the previous 5 years.
+As of 2020, all directors must also complete OREA Leadership 200 and 300 courses by the end of the first year of their term.
+Candidates for Provincial Director positions must be a member of a Member Board within the area the candidate wishes to be elected.
+Candidates for Director-at-Large positions who haven’t already served on the OREA Board of Directors must have been either on an OREA committee for at least three years or president or vice-president of a Member Board in the five years immediately preceding running for election.

 To learn more about running for a position on OREA’s 2020 Board of Directors, click here

 Committees are designated groups of individuals mandated to carry out specified duties as assigned to them and are often referred to as the ‘work horse’ of the board of directors.
-There are two types of committees at OREA: standing committees and special committees (i.e. ad hoc, task force)
+There are two types of committees at OREA: standing committees and special committees (i.e. ad hoc)